microsoft/spoor/docs/tutorials/fibonacci.md

 ## Going further

-The time complexity of this Fibonacci implementation is _exponential_ – a suboptimal algorithm.
+The time complexity of this Fibonacci implementation is _exponential_ &ndash; a suboptimal algorithm.
 Optimize the runtime of your Fibonacci program by caching already-computed values (i.e., dynamic programming), instrument your new code, and visualize the trace with Perfetto.